-Eileen Flannigan, Founder and Managing Director
+Eileen Flannigan, Founder and Executive Director

 Eileen Flannigan is a global entrepreneur and investor, a creator and collaborator of solutions for poverty, education, leadership gaps, and gender equality.
 She challenges conventional ideas about leadership, making the case that great leaders come in many different shapes, ages and sizes, and everyone has the potential to be one.
 Eileen is the Founder and the Managing Director for Girls On Fire Leaders, which started from her curiosity about the disconnect between the rhetoric of leadership in girls and the lack of exposure to diverse people, skills development and opportunity to build confidence and actually participate in leadership through service solutions in the world around them.